- Ensure Employee Health and Safety

 At Toshiba, we ensure opportunities for communication with top management regarding safety and health management at executive meetings.
 These meetings are attended by the President and CEO; the corporate officers in charge of corporate staff, including the CHSO; and the corporate officers in charge of business.
 At the meetings, the attendees confirm the general situation and progress of measures related to safety and health in Toshiba Group, and discuss and decide on promotion objectives and measures for the next fiscal year.
 In addition, the CHSO is subject to the oversight of the Board of Directors with respect to the implementation of health and safety risk management, and the CHSO reports to the Audit Committee on the status of business operations to ensure the effectiveness of internal controls.

 In addition, together with Toshiba Union Headquarters, we co-host the non-statutory meetings of the OHS Debriefing in the first half and the Central OHS Committee in the second half.
 We are striving to ensure that Toshiba Group health and safety measures take into consideration the perspectives of employees through close communication with the Toshiba Union Headquarters.
-At the Central OHS Committee in January 2024, we shared with the objectives for promoting OHS of Toshiba Group for FY2024 as well as the need for further improvement of our OHS management systems (OHSMS).
+At the Central OHS Committee in January 2025, in addition to reporting on the status of safety and health management, we discussed further improvements to our OHS management systems (OHSMS) with the labor union headquarters, in conjunction with the Toshiba Group safety and health promotion targets for FY2025.

 As a means to laterally share information among Toshiba Group in Japan, we hold the Toshiba Group OHS Supervisor Meeting once a year that is attended by OHS Supervisors from Group companies and business sites.
 They report on matters such as the incidence of occupational accidents and objectives that are to be promoted Group-wide, as well as efforts for high priority issues and the activities undertaken at each site.